atomala1/searchDemo/README.md

 ## Prerequisites

 The application requires Java 11 to run.
 Java 11 was chosen since it is the most recent LTS version of java.

-It has been tested on Java 13.
+The application was tested on and built Java 13.

 ## Running tests